JuanantonioVYT/LobbyCore/README.md

 # LobbyCore
-LobbyCore Configurable API 4.0.0 For MegaHosting Community
+LobbyCore Configurable API 5.0.0 For MegaHosting Community

 # Commands
 /hub - Back to the lobby
-/item - get the items back

 # Added